viT-1/homm/readme.md

-Pet project to make Vue SPA without bundlers.
+Pet project to make Vue SPA without NodeJS bundlers, but XSLT "bundling" and JohnnyDepp dependencies library.

 ## Browsers support
-Local XML-translation preview:
+These browsers can display XML-translation with local files:
 - IE11,
 - Google Chrome with command line `--allow-file-access-from-files --process-per-site`
 - Opera can run local files with `--disable-web-security --user-data-dir="d:\my-root-dev-folder"`